Dr G Stuart Wilson

 - Religious issues

 My professional charges are kept down to £45 an hour, reflecting my commitment to “affordability” for the highest quality therapy enabled by my long training.
-Please be assured that this price does not translate into a modest quality of therapy.
+Potential clients are welcome to contact me by 'phone, text or email for a free initial discussion.

-If your finances are such that this amount is likely to prove difficult, on request it may be possible to receive up to six sessions at the reduced rate of £30 per session.
+If your finances are such that the above amount is likely to prove difficult, on request it may be possible to receive up to six sessions at the reduced rate of £30 per session.
 I maintain two dedicated places specifically to support committed clients.
-This is my approach to providing what some people call low cost, reduced cost, special rate or concession based counselling.

 Most people who seek counselling therapy or psychotherapy have one simple aim – they want to feel better.
 They prefer to leave the technical details to the professionals.
 Potential clients tend to be more interested in finding a therapist that they are happy to work with.
 My guiding principle is to see the person behind the symptoms, to match the therapy to their unique needs and aspirations, to ensure nobody does anything they are uncomfortable with.